HashKey-DID/did-spec/did-specfication/hsk-method.md

 ### Read (Resolve)

-hsk DID's associated DID document can be looked up by invoking the `resolve` method of the registry.
+HSK DID's associated DID document can be looked up by invoking the `resolve` method of the registry.

 To ensure the smart contract invocation result is trustworthy, the client could query a certain number of nodes and then compare the return values or deploy its own node.